Schools and Colleges

 The Humanities explore crucial questions about what it means to be a thinking, imaginative, and creative human being.
 The Arts provide students and the university community with opportunities to develop their creative potential.
 Scientific literacy is crucial for our 21st-century global environment and economy, and the departments in the natural and social sciences help students become scientifically literate citizens.
 Overall, The School of Humanities, Arts, and Sciences prepares students with the knowledge and skills to be successful in a wide variety of careers and in graduate and professional programs.
 Students learn to understand deeply, analyze critically, explore and judge available solutions, and take effective, ethical action in increasingly complex and ever-changing global communities.

 The School offers more than 30 majors and 35 minors, including some of the most popular majors for students: psychology, English, and biology.
 Education programs are offered at two degree levels and in Montessori.
 All elementary education majors are required to complete a science, technology, engineering and mathematics (STEM) certificate.
-The School also houses St. Kate's first-ever graduate program, the Master of Arts in Theology, as well as the Interpreting Studies and Communication Equity program, and the Master of Library and Information Science program, the only library and information science program in Minnesota, and one of only 62 in North America, accredited by the American Library Association.
+The School also houses the Master of Library and Information Science program, the only library and information science program in Minnesota, and one of only 62 in North America, accredited by the American Library Association.

 Henrietta Schmoll School of Health (HSSH)

-The School offers programs in such areas as radiography, sonography, occupational and physical therapy, dietetics, holistic health, social work, and exercise and sports science.
-It also has a range of entry-level to advanced-level education such as the Doctor of Nursing Practice, Doctor of Occupational Therapy and the Doctor of Physical Therapy programs.
+The School offers programs in such areas as radiography, sonography, occupational and physical therapy, dietetics and nutrition science, holistic health, nursing, social work, and exercise and sports science.
+It also has a range of entry-level to advanced-level education such as the Doctor of Nursing Practice, Doctor of Occupational Therapy, and the Doctor of Physical Therapy programs.